 She was like a sister.

-” Girl was found in Ogun state…call me”.
+” A girl was found in Ogun state…call me”.

 Ola finally called me and I snapped out of my thoughts.
 For a moment I was sad and at the same time glad I would see her.
 Ola came to Abeokuta in the evening.
-Girl had been so close yet she seemed far away.
+The girl had been so close yet she seemed far away.

 ” How could she be found here when I have searched here for her”, I said to myself.

 I looked at him quickly and carried my face away.
-I felt sorry for him.
-I pushed him away with no reasonable excuse but he stood back.
+Feeling sorry for him.
+Though I pushed him away with no reasonable excuse he stood back.

 “I’m sorry”, I mumbled without looking at him.